nordic-rse/nordic-rse.github.io/content/events/meeting.md

 [RSE Finland invites](/events/coffeebreak/#weekly-virtual-coffee-break)

-## Community discussions - biweekly
+## Community discussions - every second week

 During our biweekly community meeting we discuss what we, as Nordic-RSE can do to get RSE and RSE-minded people together to discuss the topics that interest us.
 RSE in the Nordics is not well known (yet), so a big part of discussions are also around how we can make it more known.
 There is no requirement to join the meetings, other than an interest in what we are doing.